Move in Day Information

 - Desk lamp

-- Computer or word processor (computer hook-ups available for the university system in all residence hall rooms for a fee )
+- Computer (computer hook-ups are available for the university system in all residence hall rooms by request, and Wifi is broadly available )

 - Alarm clock/clock radio